 As continents go, Europe’s broad variety and excellent transport infrastructure be it air, roads, waterways, rail, is hard to beat and allows you to travel inexpensively thanks to budget airlines like Ryanair, Vueling and many others for less than 100 Euros from one country to another.
 But most of the time, travelling around Europe is better by train.
 The continent is criss-crossed with rail tracks, spanning everything from chugging cog-wheel alpine lines to super-sleek ones that carry Frecciarossa and TGV trains at speeds approaching 360km/h.
 (223 mph).
-Window scenery is diverse and often spectacular – especially through mountainous nations like Switzerland or along coastlines like the French Riviera.
-Another thrill of European rail travel is crossing borders, and encountering a different language, culture and (sometimes) currency, within an hour’s journey.
-As well as the regular services, there’s a choice of special trains, such as heritage steam locomotives and the Venice Simplon-Orient-Express, a paragon of opulence that runs from London to Venice.
+Window scenery is diverse and often spectacular, especially, for example, between Italy and Switzerland.
+Another thrill of European rail travel is crossing borders, encountering a different language, culture and (sometimes) currency, within an hour’s journey.
+As well as the regular services, there’s a choice of special trains, such as heritage steam locomotives and the Luxury Venice Simplon-Orient-Express that runs from London to Venice.
 In many of the major cities within Europe, an extensive system of trams, trolleys, metro and buses make it possible to enjoy the sites without the additional expense of renting a car.

 American and Canadian citizens do not require a visa to visit most of the countries within Europe for leisure visits of up to 90 days within a six-month period.
 Additionally, because of the open borders of the Schengen Area, which includes many countries within the European Union as well as cooperating countries like Switzerland, it is possible to travel throughout much of Europe with a single passport stamp on entry, and another upon returning home.
-Most European countries are considered safe travel destinations for Americans and Canadians, and travel advisories are uncommon except immediately following a significant terrorist attack.
 The adaptation of the Euro throughout much of Europe also makes shopping and other financial transactions convenient for travelers.

 5. A mix of old and new

 Along with the numerous remnants of the past, Europe is also on the cutting edge of all things modern.
 It’s this mix of old and new that really gives Europe its unique charm.
-See it best in cities like Paris, Barcelona, Amsterdam, Frankfurt, Berlin (to name a few).
+See it best in cities like Paris, Milan, Berlin (to name a few).

 6. World class cities

-Europe is home to some of the world’s greatest cities, London, Paris, Berlin, Milan (to name a few).
+Europe is home to some of the world’s greatest cities, Venice, London, Madrid, Paris, Berlin, Turin, Trieste, Milan (to name a few).
 What is so special about them is that they never stand still.
-Visitors will naturally make a beeline to the iconic sights – after all, what’s Barcelona without Gaudi’s La Sagrada Familia or Paris without the Eiffel Tower or the Louvre?
-Friedrichshain-Kreuzberg (where you’ll find the longest remaining section of the Berlin Wall) is an example of a hip and happening district brimming with creativity.
+Visitors will naturally make a beeline to the iconic sights.
+After all, what’s Barcelona without Gaudi’s La Sagrada Familia or Paris without the Eiffel Tower or the Louvre?

 7. Rivers and canals

 Long before the advent of trains, planes and automobiles, Europe’s waterways played a pivotal role in its development from Stone Age hinterland to the epicenter of the Industrial Revolution.
-While no longer the vibrant veins of trade of a few centuries ago, the continent’s rivers and canals have emerged as booming leisure cruise destinations.
+While no longer the trading routes of a few centuries ago, the continent’s rivers and canals have emerged as booming leisure cruise destinations.
 Popular routes include Vienna-Budapest on the Danube, Europe’s second longest river (after the Volga in Russia), and Basel-Cologne on the Rhine.
-Some cities – notably Bruges, Amsterdam and of course, Venice – are synonymous with canals, and romantic canal trips, while some countries – particularly France – has extensive inland canal networks.
+Some cities, notably Bruges, Amsterdam and of course, Venice, are synonymous with canals, and romantic canal trips, while some countries, particularly France, has extensive inland canal networks.
 Fancy hiring, navigating and sleeping on a barge?
 You can do that here.